kamilburda/batcher/docs/sections/Customization.md

 * enable and disable the procedure,
 * move the procedure up/down by dragging the procedure with mouse or by keyboard,
 * edit the procedure.
-  You may edit the name and the values of its arguments (if any) that are applied to each layer.
+  You may edit the name and the values of its options (if any) that are applied to each layer.
 * remove the procedure.

 You can add the same procedure multiple times.